 Art in the Park 2019

-The 48th annual 'Art in the Park' in Cheltenham will start on Saturday 17th June 2015 and runs for 4 weeks, until Sunday 16th July, with different artists exhibiting their work each week.
+The 50th annual 'Art in the Park' in Cheltenham will start on Saturday 22nd June 2019 and runs for 4 weeks, until Sunday 21st July, with different artists exhibiting their work each week.
 We will be having a celebratory opening ceremony on the first Saturday (22/6/19) at 10 a.m. with renowned artist P.J.
 Crook giving the keynote address.

 The event is organised and run by the artists themselves, and admission to the public is free.
 We are open from 10am to 7.30pm daily (we have adjusted our opening times from those previously published due to parking restrictions recently imposed in the evening along the Promenade.
-A new seating area is now open in front of the open air bar - run by the Town Hall - allowing visitors to relax and enjoy a peaceful drink whilst at the exhibition.
+A seating area is now open in front of the open air bar - run by the Town Hall - allowing visitors to relax and enjoy a peaceful drink whilst at the exhibition.
 This year's event will also run alongside a Music Festival event scheduled for the weekend of 6-7 July in Imperial Gardens.